 The hook receives a -operation write or a

 -operation read parameter depending on the direction

 of the data processing.
 For instance, write would be for

 encryption, and read would be for decryption.</br>

 backup_storage_compress

 This flag controls if the backups are compressed by the Vitess code.

 By default it is set to true.
 Use

 -backup_storage_compress=false to disable.</br>

 This is meant to be used with a -backup_storage_hook

 hook that already compresses the data, to avoid compressing the data

 twice.

 file_backup_storage_root

 For the file plugin, this identifies the root directory

 for backups.

-gcs backup storage bucket
+\langle t.r \rangle

+gcs_backup_storage_bucket

 For the gcs plugin, this identifies the

 bucket

 to use.

 s3_backup_aws_region

 For the s3 plugin, this identifies the AWS region.

+<t.r>

 s3_backup_storage_bucket

-'''

-'''

 For the s3 plugin, this identifies the AWS S3

 bucket.

 ceph_backup_storage_config

 For the ceph plugin, this identifies the path to a text

 file with a JSON object as configuration.
 The JSON object requires the

 following keys: accessKey, secretKey,

 endPoint and useSSL.
 Bucket name is computed

 from keyspace name and shard name is separated for different

 keyspaces / shards.

-\langle tr \rangle

-restore from backup
+'''

+'''

+restore_from_backup

 Indicates that, when started with an empty MySQL instance, the

 tablet should restore the most recent backup from the specified

 storage plugin.

 xbstream_restore_flags

 String

-dor>Flags to pass to xbstream command during restore.
+Flags to pass to xbstream command during restore.
 These should be space

 separated and will be added to the end of the command.
 These need to match the ones

 used for backup e.g. --compress / --decompress, --encrypt / --decrypt

-xtrabackup_root_path
+xtrabackup root path

 For the xtrabackup backup engine, directory location of the xtrabackup

 executable, e.g., /usr/bin

 xtrabackup_backup_flags

 String

-br>For the xtrabackup backup engine, flags to pass to backup
+for the xtrabackup backup engine, flags to pass to backup

 command.
 These should be space separated and will be added to the end of the

 command.

-\langle tr \rangle

 xtrabackup_stream_mode

 String

 For the xtrabackup backup engine, which mode to use if

 streaming, valid values are tar and xbstream.
 Defaults to

 tar.

-xtrabackup_user
+xtrabackup user

 For the xtrabackup backup engine, required user that xtrabackup will use

 to connect to the database server.
 This user must have all necessary privileges.
 For

 details, please refer to xtrabackup documentation.

 xtrabackup_stripes

 Unit

->For the xtrabackup backup engine, if greater than 0, use data
+for the xtrabackup backup engine, if greater than 0, use data

 striping across this many destination files to parallelize data transfer and

 decompression.

 xtrabackup_stripe_block_size

 Unit

->For the xtrabackup backup engine, size in bytes of each block
+for the xtrabackup backup engine, size in bytes of each block

-'''

-'''

-that gets sent to a given stripe before rotating to the next stripe.Defaults to
+that gets sent to a given stripe before rotating to the next stripe.
+Defaults to

 102400.

+xtrabackup_prepare_flags

+String

+flags to pass to prepare command.
+These should be space separated and will

+be added to the end of the command.

 '''